 - Whole class share out: take a moment to reflect silently, then share a reflection with the class.

-Students are more engaged because they participate in a variety of activities each day.
-Student achievement has grown because students are engaged in math work that is “just right” for them.
+Your students will be more engaged because they participate in a variety of activities each day.
+Student achievement will grow because students are engaged in math work that is just right for them.

-My math prep time is minimal because I rarely need to change centers, print materials, or prep elaborate lessons.
-I have more assessment data because I interact with students and can provide them support at their level.
+Your math prep time will be minimal because you’ll rarely need to change centers, print materials, or prep elaborate lessons.
+Plus, you’ll have more assessment data because you’ll interact with students and can provide them with support at their level.

 - How To Boost Student Independence With Math Triads